 - a.
-Address the education infrastructure at Craigour Primary School. - b.
-The finalised site capacity, design and layout should be informed by an adequate flood risk assessment - c. land around the high rise flats to be kept as green space.
+Address the education infrastructure at Craigour Primary School - b.
+The finalised site capacity, design and layout should be informed by an adequate flood risk assessment - c. land around the high rise flats to be kept as green space - d. opportunity to provide play space, allotments and growing spaces as green space improvements - e. opportunity to create links to the wider green network - f. proposals should provide better pedestrian and cycle access between the site and the surrounding area - g. remediation work may be required to develop the site due to the history of coal and limestone mining

-- d. opportunity to provide play space, allotments and growing spaces as green space improvements. - e. opportunity to create links to the wider green network - f. proposals should provide better pedestrian and cycle access between the site and the surrounding area. - g. remediation work may be required to develop the site due to the history of coal and limestone mining. - h.
-Provide or contribute towards education, and healthcare infrastructure and community facilities. - i.
-A Flood Risk Assessment is required and should inform the development and design/layout of the site, and, - j.
-The upstream flow pathways should be considered for attenuation and formalised conveyance of existing overland flows.
+- h.
+Provide or contribute towards education, and healthcare infrastructure and community facilities, and - The upstream flow pathways should be considered for attenuation and formalised conveyance of existing overland flows.
 These formalised channels (swales) should be used to convey stormwater from the site and potentially able to discharge into a culvert/watercourse.